SystemCo/pizza_delivery_simulator/readme.md

 ## TODO:

 ### Avelina
-* Add name to credits
+* Make sure title button only displays when in the title screen
-    * Assigned on: Friday 2/28/25
+    * Assigned on: Wednesday 03/12/25
     * Assigned by: David
-    * Due by:      Monday 3/3/25
+    * Due by:      Wednesday 03/19/25
-    * Status:      Complete
+    * Status:      Incomplete

-* Add title button
+* Add start menu screen
+    * Only needs a single button which will start gameplay
+    * Uses a unique background
+    * Assigned by: David
+    * Assigned on: Wednesday 03/12/25
+    * Due by:      Wednesday 03/12/25
-    * Status: Complete
+    * Status:      Incomplete

 ### David
-* Make the player motorcycle character visually turn the handlebars when turning
-    * Assigned on: Monday 03/03/25
-    * Assigned by: David
-    * Due by:      Monday 03/10/25
-    * Status:      Complete as of 03/04/25

-* Modify Motorcycle physics to match new handlebar turning.
-    * Motorcycle should only turn while moving. i.e. the wheel should not slide.
-    * Assigned on: Tuesday 03/04/25
-    * Assigned by: David
-    * Due by:      Tuesday 03/11/25
-    * Status       Complete

 * Implement path following method using an array of points
     * Assigned on: Monday 03/10/25
     * Assigned by: David